 Can you freeze coconut flour?
 Storage Tips + Recipes

-Coconut flour has gained popularity in recent years, especially with the low carb and paleo diet, thanks to its gluten-free properties and rich nutritional profile.
+A great alternative to wheat flour, coconut flour has gained popularity in recent years, especially with the low carb and paleo diet.

 Although coconut flour is drier than regular flour, and requires a lot of liquid, it can still make some amazing food!